 Scheduled Group Push

-Click "Schedule Push" for the Group, then select a date, time (12 hour, with AM / PM toggle), add a notification email address, and click "Save changes".
+Click "Schedule Push" for the group, then select a date, time (24 hour), add a notification email address, and click "Save changes".

 The task may be deleted prior to running by clicking the "delete" button, but will automatically be removed once completed.